 The exact range of the Arabian Camel will probably never be known.
 The species exists only in the domesticated state today in Arabia and has been introduced into other regions of the world.

 Able to eat practically anything that grows in the desert, including salty plants rejected by other grazers.
 When hungry, they we be opportunistically omnivorous and eat fish, meat, bones and skin.
-Diet in captivity includes hay and grains plus vitamin and mineral supplements.
+Diet in captivity includes browse, grass, hay and grains plus vitamin and mineral supplements.

 LIFE CYCLE/SOCIAL STRUCTURE:

-During rutting season, the male protrudes a fleshy fold from his mouth and emits a loud, unpleasant roar.
+During rutting season, the male protrudes a fleshy fold from his mouth and emits a loud roar.
 A single calf, rarely two, is born after a gestation period of 13 months.
 The calf can move freely by the end of the first day.
 The mother nurses the young for one year.
 Maturity is at 3-5 years.
 Life span is 30-40 years.
 Females may breed every other year.